 It makes sense that Dafoe couldn’t be a method actor.
-He’s not Daniel Day-Lewis, releasing two or three drama films every decade.
+He’s not Daniel Day-Lewis, releasing two or three drama films every decade (coronavirus permitting, he’ll appear in at least that many in 2020 alone).
 He’s Willem Dafoe, dropping the most recognisable, distinctive face in cinema into up to eight films a year.
 But all this talk of ‘method’ has rattled something inside the actor, and he’s keen to carry on down this path.

 “I went to a state university in Wisconsin,” he begins, seasoned storytelling audible in his words.
 “This state university had an acting program, one which I stayed in for two semesters.
 I took all the acting courses I could, I took all the movie courses I could.
 But then, all the other basic requirement courses came up.
 And, as I had ants in my pants, I just upped and walked out so I could start performing.

 “But that’s kind of sad,” he presses on, after a pregnant pause.
 “Because it means I’ve never really had a proper formal education.
 Instead, for all of my life, I’ve just kind of been playing catch-up with basic things, like history or whatever.”